-Frank Dikötter is the author of The Tragedy of Liberation: A History of the Chinese Revolution, 1945-1957, the second installment in the People's Trilogy, a series of books that document the impact of communism on the lives of ordinary people in China on the basis on new archival material.
-The first volume, entitled Mao's Great Famine: The History of China's Most Devastating Catastrophe, also published by Bloomsbury, won the 2011 Samuel Johnson Prize for Non-Fiction, Britain's most prestigious book award for non-fiction.
+Frank Dikötter is the author of The Cultural Revolution: A People’s History, 1962-1976, the final installment in the People's Trilogy, a series of books that document the impact of communism on the lives of ordinary people in China on the basis on new archival material.
+The first volume, entitled Mao's Great Famine: The History of China's Most Devastating Catastrophe, won the 2011 Samuel Johnson Prize for Non-Fiction, Britain's most prestigious book award for non-fiction.
+The second volume, The Tragedy of Liberation: A History of the Chinese Revolution, 1945-1957, was short-listed for the Orwell Prize in 2014.

 He has been Chair Professor of Humanities at the University of Hong Kong since 2006.
 Before coming to Hong Kong he was Professor of the Modern History of China at the School of Oriental and African Studies, University of London.